-Those responsibilities are divided into two main categories: decision making and parenting time.
+Those responsibilities are divided into two main categories

 The first deals with major decisions in a child’s life, such as where they go to school, religious observances, or what sort of medical care they receive.
 Those decisions may be made jointly, or one adult may be assigned sole decision-making privileges.

-By far, however, the most common mistake is putting a child in the middle of conflict.
-Attorneys say disparaging the other parent, or trying to influence the opinion of the child, is often viewed negatively by the courts.
-Omidi noted a recent case in which a mother initiated a request for exclusive parental rights, but the courts viewed her severe pattern of alienation and disparagement of the father as a form of emotional endangerment—and shifted parental responsibilities to the father instead.
+By far, however, the most common mistake is putting a child in the middle of a child custody case.
+Child custody attorneys may say disparaging things about the other parent, or trying to influence the opinion of the child, is often viewed negatively by the Colorado courts.
+Omidi noted a recent case in which a mother initiated a request for exclusive parental rights, but the courts viewed her severe pattern of alienation and disparagement of the father as a form of emotional endangerment—and shifted allocation of parental responsibilities to the father instead.

 “Parents must prove they can put the needs of a child ahead of their own,” says Omidi, “which includes encouraging the sharing of love and affection between a child and the other parent.”

 In situations where one party is attempting to restrict a non-custodial parent from decision-making responsibilities or access to a child, Lewis strongly suggests gathering hard evidence.
 In cases of substance abuse, for example, take photographs of liquor bottles or drug paraphernalia in the home environment.

 Make copies of records related to DUIs or other criminal cases.
 “Start collecting evidence before you file, if possible, because once they know you’re bringing this up before a judge, they may change their behaviors,” says Lewis.

 It’s just as important to take an honest look in the mirror.
 “My last question is often,” says Lewis, “what are they going to say about you?”